yugr/debian_pkg_test/README.md

 $ sudo apt-get update
 ```

-Then you'll need to setup a chroot:
+Then set up a chroot:
-* install pbuilder and cowbuilder and add them to sudoers
+* install pbuilder and cowbuilder and add them to sudoers:
-  (replace `$USER` with user name):
 ```
+# Replace `$USER` with user name
 $USER ALL=(ALL) NOPASSWD: /usr/sbin/pbuilder
 $USER ALL=(ALL) NOPASSWD: /usr/sbin/cowbuilder
 ```
-* setup the chroot:
+* create chroot (use `--basepath` if you need multiple chroots):
 ```
 $ sudo cowbuilder --create --distribution $REL --components "$COMPONENTS"
 $ sudo cowbuilder --login --distribution $REL --bindmounts pbuilder-shared --save-after-login